-Scottsdale, February 22, 2023 — Early Warning Services, LLC, owners of Zelle, today announces a sponsorship grant and hiring partnership with national nonprofit workforce development organization Merit America.
+Scottsdale, AZ — Early Warning Services, LLC, owners of Zelle, today announces a sponsorship grant and hiring partnership with national nonprofit workforce development organization Merit America.
 The grant and partnership will provide technical skills training and career development opportunities to individuals without college degrees in the Phoenix Metro Area, where Early Warning’s headquarters is located in Scottsdale, Arizona.
 Opportunities are open to eligible individuals in the community as well as Early Warning’s employees.

 The available programs offer training for in-demand technical skills including IT support, Data Analytics and Java Development, along with professional skills development and personalized career coaching to prepare learners for new roles.
 Through this partnership, Early Warning will help bolster the reach and impact of these programs by facilitating introductions to other local partners and employers, and by working with Merit America to source candidates and align on their career goals.